rackerlabs/design-system/_component_design/table-expansion.md

 ### Composition

-A table that includes data aggregation contains the following elements:
+A multi-level expanded table contains the following elements:

-- **Expand (required)**: Table rows expand when the user clicks the angle-down icon.
+- **Vertical expand (required)**: Table rows expand when the user clicks the angle-down icon.
 - **Primary object (required)**: The name of the primary object.
 - **Primary object summary value (required)**: The numeric, primary object value.
 The primary object value is an aggregate of secondary object values.
 - **Secondary object (required)**: The name of the secondary object.
 - **Secondary object summary value (required)**: The numeric, secondary object value.
 A secondary object value is an aggregate of tertiary object values.
 - **Tertiary object (required)**: The name of the tertiary object.
 - **Tertiary object value (required)**: The numeric, tertiary object value.
 Tertiary objects aggregate into secondary object values.
-- **Collapse (required)**: The table row collapses when the user clicks the angle-up icon.
+- **Vertical collapse (required)**: The table row collapses when the user clicks the angle-up icon.

 {% endcolumn %}